'BUST OUT': Dual US, Greek Citizen Living In Bergen Charged With $2.8M Bank Fraud

 Several weeks after the fund transfers, the scammers rang up huge debit purchases from shell companies that Koutsogiannis created in Greece, the HSI complaint says.

-They were frequently worth hundreds of thousands of dollars, it says, well over what was in the accounts.
+The transactions were frequently in the hundreds of thousands of dollars, it says, well over what was in the accounts.

 The balances remained negative for a few months before the banks took the hit and closed the accounts.